Anomalous partially hyperbolic diffeomorphisms III: abundance and incoherence: Dynamical incoherence

-\begin{proof} To prove the theorem, we lift all the structures to $T^1\DD^2$.
-We denote the lift of $f$ by $\tilde f\colon T^1\DD^2\to T^1\DD^2$.
-Clearly it is sufficient to establish the ``shadowing injectivity property" on $T^1\DD^2$.
 Note that according to our assumptions on subbundles of $f$ the size of local product structure neighborhoods is uniform in $\varepsilon$; that is, the size stays fixed when we let $\varepsilon\searrow 0$ (and $\delta\searrow 0$).
 Hence we assume that $\varepsilon$ is much smaller than the size of local product structure neighborhoods.

 Each center leaf of $\tilde f$ has the form $(c,\vec{c})\colon \RR\to T^1\DD^2$ where $c\colon\RR\to\DD^2$.
 Further, by dynamical coherence, each center leaf $(c, \vec{c})$ is contained in a unique center-unstable leaf $W^{cu}(c, \vec{c})$ which is uniformly transverse (\ie with angle bounded away from 0) to the circle fibers of $\pi$.
 It follows that $\pi\colon W^{cu}(c, \vec{c})\to \DD^2$ is a covering map and, hence, is a diffeomorphism.
 Further, because $\pi$ is a Riemannian submersion and the angle between $E^s\oplus E^{uu}$ and the circle fibers is uniformly bounded away from 0 (uniformly in $\varepsilon$) we also have that $\|D((\pi|_{W^{cu}(x)})^{-1})\|$ is uniformly bounded and, hence,